Jaminz15/boulderingTracker/DesignDocuments/userStories.md

 ### **Admin - Manage Climbing Logs**
 As an admin, I want to edit or delete any climbing log so that I can ensure the accuracy and appropriateness of data.

-### **Admin - Manage Users**
+### **Admin - Manage Gyms**
-As an admin, I want to be able to deactivate or delete user accounts so that I can manage inappropriate or inactive accounts.
+As an admin, I want to be able to delete gyms so that I can manage the list of available climbing locations and ensure outdated or incorrect gym information is removed.